 2021

-2025 – The 2024 election aftermath will create large-scale unrest and, if there’s tons of voter fraud, people will die and civil liberties will be redefined.
+2025 — The 2024 election aftermath will create large-scale unrest and, if there’s lots of voter fraud, people will die and civil liberties will be redefined.

-- Justification: Many people weren’t particularly satisfied with the 2020 election results and the COVID response, and this has created some deep trust issues with formerly-trustworthy groups.
+- Justification: Many people weren’t particularly satisfied with the 2020 election results and the SARS-CoV-2 response, and this has created profound trust issues with formerly trustworthy groups.

 2030 — Quantum computing will be mature enough to compete with binary computing for enterprise-sized needs.